axiomiety/axiomiety.github.io/_posts/2016-09-28-code_genetic_algo.md

 ## The first population

 Creating the initial population in a meaningful way was a little harder than I thought.
 I first thought I'd just need to randomly generate integers in the `(0,2**5*4)` range.
 Instead I opted to generate each gene individually as it makes it easier to reason about what the initial population will look like.
+We also ensure the chromosomes generated are valid - otherwise they'd be discarded in the first iteration.

 {%highlight python%}
     def create_initial_population(population_size):